ben-razor/near-karts/README.md

 Battle Kart dynamic NFTs on NEAR blockchain.

-A submission for the [NEAR MetaBuild hackathon](https://metabuild.devpost.com/).
-Currently running in alpha on testnet.
+A submission for the [NEAR MetaBuild hackathon](https://metabuild.devpost.com/) running in alpha on testnet.

 Demo App: https://near-karts.web.app/